NiftyZk/niftyzk/readme.md

 If you developed a custom cosmwasm contract already but want to generate a new one because you changed your circuits always use a different folder for the new contract, and then merge them manually where needed.

-Note: `gencontract` depends on a file `circuits/compiled/test_proof.json` for creating the Rust tests.
-This file is outputted by the javascript tests.
-It contains a valid proof and publicSignals and verificationKey that must match the verification_key.json file and pass the verification..

-If your tests can't write a file due to CI/CD or other reasons, you must make sure this file contains up to date data to generate valid Rust tests with.
-It is only used when creating a new Rust verifier.

 ## Checking the generated contracts
 Install the wasm rust compiler backend:
 `rustup target add wasm32-unknown-unknown`